Skip to main content

 • Community feedback

 • Election Day is Tuesday, November 4, 2025.
-Early voting begins Monday, October 20-31.
-Visit the Fort Bend County's website for polling locations and voting information.
+Early voting is October 20-31.
+Visit the Bond 2025 voting information page for polling locations and voting information.

 • All registered voters residing within the school district boundaries are eligible to vote in the upcoming election.

-• Visit the Lamar CISD's bond webpage to request a presentation to learn more about the Lamar CISD Bond 2025.
+• Visit the Lamar CISD bond webpage to request a presentation to learn more about the Lamar CISD Bond 2025.